Healthy Recipes Blog

 The paper towels are a must.
 The bottom layer soaks up quite a bit of the rendered fat, which helps ensure the bacon turns out crispy.
 The top layer is also essential, as it prevents splatters.

 Of course, there's a drawback.
 Unlike pan-frying or baking, this method doesn't produce delicious bacon grease that can be later used in cooking.
-In addition, because the paper towels soak up the fat, microwave bacon is dryer than baked or pan-fried.
+In addition, because the paper towels soak up the fat, microwave bacon is drier than baked or pan-fried.

 Do I need a special cooker?